Frequently Asked Questions

 But be warned, while Safety Pin Box takes the impulses of performative allyship and stewards them for good—we do not recommend using your ally work as leverage or as a demand for recognition from Black people.
 Such actions will not only get you dragged across Black Twitter (probably by Marissa), but are also a manifestation of white supremacy.
-The Safety Pin Box subscription is an invitation to be accountable, not a pass to be an asshole to Black people.
-Share your ally work, but share it in humility and sincerity.
-Safety Pin Box is not responsible for any hands you might catch or reads you might receive as a result of abusing your ally position.
+You don’t become an ally for “cookies”, you do it because you believe in it.

 Can I get a sample task to see what I'm signing up for?

 Who is behind Safety Pin Box?

 Black Femme Organizers Marissa Jenae Johnson & Leslie Mac are the co-creators of Safety Pin Box.
 There are no "investors" in Safety Pin Box.
-Leslie & Marissa are using their own resources to get this project off the ground.
+Leslie & Marissa used their own resources to get this project off the ground.